tmshkr/backup-postgres/README.md

 # backup-postgres

-This is a simple script to backup a Postgres database to AWS S3.
+A simple script to backup a Postgres database to AWS S3.

 To run it locally, copy `.env.example` to provide your own values: